-In the first stanza of this piece the speaker begins by describing the interior of a barn.
-These are recollections and Heaney chose to write in second person.
+In the first stanza of this piece, the speaker begins by describing the interior of a barn.
+These are recollections and Heaney chose to write in the second person.
 This means that the reader is included as part of the narrative.

 These metal tools take on a foreboding presence in the barn, as if they have been, or could be, used for something evil.
 Some of these are “harness[es]” and “plough-socks.”